-Reducing the voter approval requirement may also increase the ability of districts to raise money during recession years.
-For example, during the recession years of 1990-1994, only 42 percent of local school bond measures passed for a total of \$2.8 billion.
-In contrast, voters approved 54 percent of the bonds on the ballot between 1986 and 1989 and 60 percent of the bonds on the ballot between 1995 and 1999.
-If a simple majority vote requirement had been in place, over 91 percent of the bond measures would have passed in each of the three periods.
-In brief, a lower vote requirement could make it easier for schools to raise needed funds during future recessions.
+Reducing the voter approval requirement for school bonds may also increase the ability of local districts to raise money during recession years.
+For example, during the recession years of 1990 through 1994, only 42 percent of local school bond measures passed, for a total of \$2.7 billion.
+In contrast, voters approved 54 percent of the bonds on the ballot between 1986 and 1989 and 61 percent on the ballot between 1995 and 2000.
+If a 55 percent vote requirement had been in place, over 82 percent of the bond measures would have passed in each of the three periods.

 The impact of reducing the vote requirement on state costs is less clear.
-The Legislative Analyst's Office (LAO) predicts two possible outcomes.6 One is that 'hardship' districts that currently rely on the state for 100 percent of their funding for school facilities might be able to raise local funds with successful
+The LAO predicts two possible outcomes.6 One is that 'hardship' districts that currently rely on the state for 100 percent of their funding for school facilities might be able to raise local funds with successful bond measures.
+Alternatively, by making it easier to raise the required local match, Proposition 39 could increase state debt service costs as more districts participate in the state's School Facility Program.7